qqqlab/madflight-docs/docs/Getting-Started.md

 First check the startup messages for errors/warnings, and fix those before continuing, it will save you time and headaches.

-### Gyro/Accelerometer (IMU)
+### Gyro/Accelerometer Orientation (IMU)

 The `imu_align` parameter sets the sensor orientation.
 The label is yaw / roll (in that order) needed to rotate the sensor from its normal position to its mounted position.
-The normal position is NED (North East Down), i.e. x-axis points forward (N), y-axis points right (E), z-axis points down (D).
+The normal sensor position is NED (North East Down), i.e. x-axis points forward (N), y-axis points right (E), z-axis points down (D).

 Use CLI `pacc` to display the IMU accelerometer outputs.

-Keep the quad horizontal, the output should look like `ax:-0.02  ay:-0.00  az:+1.00`, i.e. az close to 1, others close to 0
+Holding the quad horizontal should give ax:0 ay:0 az:1, for example: `ax:-0.02  ay:-0.00  az:+1.00`

-Keep the quad nose down, the output should look like `ax:+0.96  ay:-0.04  az:-0.07`, i.e. ax close to 1, others close to 0
+Holding the quad nose down should give ax:1 ay:0 az:0, for example: `ax:+0.96  ay:-0.04  az:-0.07`

-Keep the right side down, the output should look like `ax:+0.05  ay:+1.00  az:+0.06`, i.e. ay close to 1, others close to 0
+Holding right side down should give ax:0 ay:1 az:0, for example: `ax:+0.05  ay:+1.00  az:+0.06`

 If not, adjust the parameter `imu_align` and re-upload until this matches.

+### Gyro/Accelerometer Calibration (IMU)

 Now calibrate the IMU: place it horizontal and stationary, then type `calimu`, and `save` to store the settings.
 (The quad will reboot)